ChairoSolutions/New-Aviation-LowRisk-AircraftPurchase-Project/README.md

 **N/B This stage informs as on the strategy of cleaning and also ensures that each approach is based on accurate and well understood data.**

+### ** Standardizing Column Names**

+The original dataset included column names with spaces, punctuation marks, and inconsistent formatting.
+To ensure correct analysis and avoid errors when referencing columns in Python, all column names were standardized by:

+- Converting to lowercase
+- Replacing spaces and punctuation with underscores
+- Removing inconsistent characters

+This normalization step ensures that all variables can be accessed easily and consistently throughout the project.

+### ** Parsing Date Columns & Missing Values Assessment**

+A key part of preparing the dataset involved identifying and converting date fields into proper datetime format.
+Since aviation accidents are recorded chronologically, parsing these columns correctly allows for trend analysis and time-based insights.

+Additionally, a missing values assessment was performed to quantify the completeness of each column.
+Understanding missingness early helps guide decisions on whether to drop, impute, or engineer features during the cleaning and modeling stages.

+A working cleaned dataset (`AviationData_working.csv`) was saved after this transformation.